 Sandler cracked that he couldn't bring his kids to the adult pool that Jen preferred, so she'd hold up an extra-long middle finger she had the makeup department craft for her to flash at him from the far sexier swimming area.

-So even 10 years ago, these two were just in a rhythm, effortlessly weaving together a joint nonsensical anecdote to both entertain and maintain their privacy.
+So these two were always in a rhythm, effortlessly weaving together a joint nonsensical anecdote to both entertain and maintain their privacy.
 No surprise, then, that Just Go With It involved a fair amount of improvisation.
 Reviews were, you know, whatever, but audiences flocked to theaters to see these two in action and the movie made $215 million worldwide.

-The following year, Sandler paid tribute to Aniston when she received a star on the Hollywood Walk of Fame, first taking gum out of his mouth and sticking it to the top of the podium for safe-keeping while he talked.
-He also did not dress up for the occasion, but it's not as if she would have expected anything less from the Sandman.
+The following year, Sandler paid tribute to Aniston when she received a star on the Hollywood Walk of Fame, first taking gum out of his mouth and sticking it to the top of the podium for safe-keeping.
+He also did not dress up for the occasion, but it's not as if she would have expected anything less.

 Approaching his regular voice, he concluded, "I love this girl, my wife loves this girl, the entire world loves this girl...the girl who put the grace in Office Space, put the jolly in Along Came Polly, put the 'hor' in Horrible Bosses, put the good girl in The Good Girl and took her naked boobs out of Wanderlust.
 For god's sake, let the girl have one thing she can keep to herself, you greedy bastards out there."

-But back to the part about his wife loving her, too—yes, by then they had seamlessly melded circles back in Los Angeles.
-Aniston would host pizza nights and the Sandlers would be among the guests, shooting pool and watching big games.
+So back to the part about Sandler's wife loving Aniston, too: They seamlessly melded circles once they were both living in Los Angeles, Aniston hosting pizza nights with the Sandlers among her guests, shooting pool and watching big games.

 "She has a lot of nice TVs.
 I hide in one of her rooms," Sandler explained to ScreenSlam, "she hangs out with my wife and all her other friends.
 I tend to hide"—"No you don't," she protested.
 "I have some fun," he acknowledged.
 "By the way, my favorite image [from one of those parties] is when a good song comes on and I look across the room, I see Aniston hear a good song and start dancing.
 She's a great little dancer."

-And just as before, they had a blast, this time filming on location in Italy (hence pizza night with the Clooneys on Lake Como).
+They had a blast on location in Italy (hence pizza night with the Clooneys on Lake Como).
 Aniston also shared with E!
 News that she advised Sandler on how to groom the mustache he grew for the movie, so that his wife wouldn't mind touching his face.

 Once again, he had Aniston in stitches.

-In November 2019 they took to the stage together to accept the People's Choice Award when Murder Mystery was named Comedy Movie of 2019.
-Two months later Aniston unexpectedly gave a shout-out to Sandler and his critically lauded but mostly unnominated turn in Uncut Gems when she won a SAG Award for Outstanding Performance by a Female Actor in a Drama for The Morning Show.
-(You know, in the speech Pitt was watching backstage.)
+That November they took to the stage together to accept the People's Choice Award when Murder Mystery was named Comedy Movie of 2019.
+Two months later Aniston unexpectedly gave a shout-out to Sandler and his critically lauded turn in Uncut Gems when she won a SAG Award for Outstanding Performance by a Female Actor in a Drama for The Morning Show.
+(You remember, in the speech Pitt was watching backstage.)